rondayvoo/PogChamps-Orbital-2021/README.md

 - Weapons now fire according to their weapon type.
 - Upgraded enemy AI to avoid obstacles and drop down ledges.
 - Built weapons and enemies into a ScriptableObjects framework.

+## v2
+- Added new weapon: The sniper rifle.
+- Added a new toy: jump pads!
+- Added new powerups: A jump powerup and a speed powerup.
+- Added a random level generator based on chunks, currently equipped with two prefab rooms.
+- Weapons now sway with character movement.
+- Movement has been revamped, bhopping and surfing now possible.
+- Refined the shooting system with fire delays.
+- Fixed weapon swapping bug.
+- Fixed a bug where damage numbers didn't disappear.